microenvgen/Temporal/README.md

 ## Contents

-- metadata_Temp: the Excel file
+- metadata_Temp: the Excel file containing the necessary data.
 - `Analysis.Rmd`: the script containing the code used to perform the analyses in this study.

 ## Functions